bdadam/GameDevForBusiness/slides/04_success.md

 They can't tell you, what will make your game fun

 AS24 takes prototypes out of the building (e.g. survey at petrol station)

+--

+## Ask a gamedev studio for help

+- they are not your competitor